 The following settlements are excerpts from actual cases involving runaway trailers or negligent hitch accidents.
 These are interesting and helpful in understanding settlement value.
 But do not read too much into them either.
 Each case really is unique.

 - 2011, Alabama: $127,500 Settlement – A UPS driver is operating a semi-truck on the highway.
 Suddenly, the truck’s trailer detaches, causing the truck to swerve and shake violently.
 During the violent swerving, the driver sustains injuries to his back, neck, and shoulders.
 The driver sues UPS alleging that the accident caused permanent injuries.
-Medical examinations revealed that the driver has actually suffered 8% body impairment due to his neck injuries.
-The parties agree to settle the case prior to trial for $127,500.
+Medical examinations revealed that the driver has suffered 8% body impairment due to his neck injuries.
+The parties agree to settle the case before trial for $127,500.

 - 2011, North Carolina: $12,000 Settlement – When hooking up his employer’s trailer to his vehicle, a man forgets to use safety chains.
 While driving on the highway, sparks start to fly out of the bottom of the trailer, causing it to detach.
 The trailer crosses the median and strikes one other vehicle.
 The driver of the other vehicle claims that he suffered serious back and neck injuries, prompting him to sue the other driver and his employer.
 The Defendants argued that the man did not seek treatment until two weeks after the accident.
-The parties settled prior to trial for $12,000.
+The parties settled before trial for $12,000.

 If you or a loved one has been injured in a runaway trailer/negligent hitch case as a result of someone's negligence, contact Miller & Zois.
 Call 800-553-8082 or get a free consultation online.